JUUL Labs, Inc. v. Andrew McManus / Juul Vapor Mexico

 Additionally, Complainant argues that Respondent fails to make a bona fide offering or goods or services or legitimate noncommercial or fair use.
 Specifically, Complainant argues Respondent uses the <juulvapormexico.com> domain name to sell counterfeit products.
 Sale of counterfeit products may be evidence that a respondent does not make a bona fide offering of goods or services or a legitimate noncommercial or fair use of a disputed domain name under Policy ¶¶ 4(c)(i) & (iii).
 See Watts Water Technologies Inc. v. wo ci fa men zhi zao (kun shan) you xian gong si, FA 1740269 (Forum Aug.
 11, 2017) (“Respondent has used the domain name to resolve to a website that mimics the color scheme associated with Complainant’s WATTS brand and displays counterfeit versions of Complainant’s products for purchase in an attempt to pass itself off as Complainant… [therefore], the Panel finds that Respondent has no rights or legitimate interests in the disputed domain name.”).
 Here, Complainant contends that Respondent's website prominently displays the JUUL trademark along with photographs of Complainant’s products.
 The Panel agrees with Complainant that such use does not amount to a bona fide offering or good or services or a legitimate noncommercial or fair use per Policy ¶¶ 4(c)(i) & (iii).

 Alternatively, Complainant contends that Respondent is using the <juulvapormexico.com> domain name to phish for Internet users’ personal information.
-Using a disputed domain name to phish for users’ personal information is not bona fide offering of goods or services or a legitimate noncommercial or fair use of a disputed domain name under Policy ¶¶ 4(c)(i) & (iii).
+Using a disputed domain name to phish for users’ personal information is not a bona fide offering of goods or services or a legitimate noncommercial or fair use of a disputed domain name under Policy ¶¶ 4(c)(i) & (iii).
 See Juno Online Servs., Inc. v.
 Iza, FA 245960 (Forum May 3, 2004) (defining “phishing” as “the use of e-mails, pop-ups or other methods to trick Internet users into revealing credit card numbers, passwords, social security numbers and other personal information that may be used for fraudulent purposes”).
 Here, Complainant contends that Respondent’s disputed domain name hosts a scam website intended to collect personal information from Complainant’s customers attempting to buy counterfeit goods.
 The Panel agrees with Complainant that such use would not amount to a bona fide offering or good or services or a legitimate noncommercial or fair use per Policy ¶¶ 4(c)(i) & (iii).

 Thus, Complainant has also satisfied Policy ¶4(a)(ii).